jadrouil/tuna-lang/README.md

 # Welcome

-Tuna is a high-level, gradually-typed programming language where global state is persisted in database.
+Tuna is a high-level, gradually-typed programming language where global state is persisted in a database.

 # Purpose